 A portion of any project may include minor clerical elements, but all projects should incorporate decision-making, judgment, analysis and evaluation skills.

-Any graduate assistant may be required to provide his or her academic adviser with a written report of academic progress at the conclusion of the period for which the assistantship is awarded.
+Graduate students who hold assistantships may be required to provide their academic adviser with a written report of academic progress at the conclusion of the period for which the assistantship is awarded.

 Recipients of graduate assistantships may qualify for additional funding through competitive fellowship awards.